← Back to research

 Licensing model: MIT License (permissive open source)

 Hidden costs: Users must pay for their own Claude Code or Codex subscriptions/API usage.
-Crystal itself adds no cost.
+Crystal itself adds no cost—but it also receives no updates.
+Its successor, Nimbalyst, is likewise MIT-licensed with a free core experience for individual users.

 Competitive Positioning